sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 we should run the entire software system with all its databases, front-end apps, and any other components it is made up of.

-When we test the system in its entirity, we are doing what is called **"system testing"**.
+When we test the system in its entirety, we are doing what is called **"system testing"**.
 In practice, instead of testing small parts of the system in isolation, system tests execute the system as a whole.
 Note that an alternative name for software testing is **black box testing** because the system is some sort of black box to the testers: we do not care or actually know what goes on inside of the system ("the black box") as long as we get the expected output for a given input.